Primary Navigation Mobile

 Infotainment and tech

-Infotainment is a prominent feature in the Tiguan’s dashboard, and for the 2020 facelift most models get the latest 8.0-inch touchscreen system.
-This is one of the best on the market – the graphics are clear and classy, the interface simple to use and the screen’s beautifully responsive to touch.
-A larger 9.2-inch version is optional, but loses out a little on ease of use, due to the removal of shortcut keys and physical knobs.
+Infotainment is a prominent feature in the Tiguan’s dashboard, and for the 2020 facelift most models got an 8.0-inch touchscreen system.
+A larger 9.2-inch version was optional, but loses out a little on ease of use, due to the removal of shortcut keys and physical knobs.

 Underneath it sits a touch-sensitive climate control panel, which is much less successful in its implementation.
 Here it simply feels unnecessary – a step forwards that isn’t really any better than the system it replaces.

-The same can be said for the touch-sensitive steering wheel buttons standard on R-Line and R trims – they simply don’t work as well as the standard, clicky units you’ll find on lesser trim levels (pictured above), being all too easy to activate the wrong function.
+The same can be said for the touch-sensitive steering wheel buttons standard on R-Line and R trims – they simply don’t work as well as the standard, clicky units you’ll find on lesser trim levels, being all too easy to activate the wrong function.

 154